yaron2/acs-aks-migration/README.md

 AKS is still in preview, and does not currently support all the features of ACS and ACS-Engine.
 As ACS-Engine is the building block for both ACS and AKS, you can expect certain features from ACS-Engine to move to AKS with time.

-Before migrating to AKS, please familiarize yourself with the following [AKS FAQ] (https://docs.microsoft.com/en-us/azure/aks/faq).
+Before migrating to AKS, please familiarize yourself with the following [AKS FAQ](https://docs.microsoft.com/en-us/azure/aks/faq).

 ### Feature comparison overview